Bell Ringing

 Bell Ringing & The Bell Tower

-Bells have been rung for centuries to herald special events, to warn of invasion, fire and flood, to notify people of death and disaster, but mainly they have been rung to call people to worship or in celebration of weddings, festivals and anniversaries, and they are rung to welcome in each New Year.
+Bells have been rung for centuries to herald special events, to warn of invasion, fire and flood, to notify people of death and disaster, but mainly they have been rung to call people to worship or in celebration of weddings, festivals and anniversaries.

 St Mary’s Church has had bells since 1542 and the present ring of 6 bells were all cast by the same founder, Thomas Janaway in 1771.
-Each bell has an inscription and they are tuned to the key of F#; the tenor weighs 15cwt (762 kg).
+Each bell has an inscription and they are tuned to the key of F#; the tenor weighs 15cwt (three quarters of a tonne!).

 In 1901, the bells were re-hung in a metal frame and in 1950 they were taken down, re-tuned and hung with self-aligning ball bearings.